janosgyerik/writing-markdown-well/README.md

 The obvious formatting style for that is H1.
 Avoid multiple H1 headings within the same document.

-A document typically has multiple sections.
+A document often has multiple sections.
-The obvious formattings style for section headers is H2.
+The obvious formatting style for section headers is H2.

 A document should have headings ordered by their levels, with no gaps in between.
 For example: